agrisjakob/Character-Generator-Devops-Project/Readme.md

 Additionally, Jenkins credentials are used to safely store passwords and other secret variables.

 ### Ansible set-up
 In order to use Ansible for configuration management, the Jenkins VM is set-up to be able to SSH into the swarm-manager and worker nodes.
+Furthermore, if you wish to set-up your own pipeline, the initialisation-playbook.yaml (rather than playbook.yaml) file should be ran the first time the VM network is set-up, as it includes the necessary configuration to set-up NGINX as a load balancer.
 #### Ansible inventory
 Ansible recognises IPs in it's own private network, hence to set up connections in the inventory it is enough to refer to each VMs name (as assigned on GCP).
 This works as a safety measure and means that you do not have to expose the IPs of each VM.
 #### Ansible roles